pranav-mallela/AI-Fusion-24/README.md

 ## Drone Sub Systems

 ### Safety Subsystems
+Since this system is to be used in war zones, it is crucial to have a robust safety system to prevent accidents and protect the drone from hostile attacks and protect any confidential information that the drone may have stored/transmit.
+Here are some safety subsystems that can be implemented:

 **Security and Encryption:**

 - **Communication security:** Use of strong encryption protocols like AES or ChaCha20 for all communication between the drone, ground control, and any intermediate relays is essential.
 This protects data like flight path, payload information, and user details from eavesdropping.